teenakuriakose/mob-app/README.md

 # MonsterApp

-MonsterApp is a mobile application developed for the users to explore various Monster-related activities in their region of choice.
+MonsterApp is a mobile application developed for the users to scribble on the device explore various Monster-related activities in their region of choice.
 It is currently available in 4 regions - United Arab Emirates, India, Pakistan and Egypt.
 The Application also supports 3 different languages - English, Arabic and Hindi

 ## Getting Started